Agbiolab logo

 4. Total Phenol

-For convenience, we group the first three assays in two sets:
+For convenience, the first three assays are grouped as

 How to submit samples for analysis?